-Most of us are only really good doing stuff with a specific hand, the so-called dominant hand (usually this is the right).
+Most of us are only really good doing stuff with a specific hand, the so-called dominant hand (for most of us, this is the right).
 The other hand is limited to an inglorious existence as the clumsy assistant of its smart twin. ...
 Isn't that, in a way, wasting a perfectly good hand?
 Wouldn't it be cool if both our hands were "right" hands?
 Wouldn't that make us twice as strong?

 - Perfect ambidexters to whom there is no difference at all in using the right or the left hand.

 - People who are regularly handed but who have trained their non-dominant hand so much, or just have so superior skill, they can outmatch most opponents even when fighting with their weaker hand.

 - Basic Ambidexterity: The warrior switches his attack weapon to the left hand, either to gain an advantage on the opponent, or because their main hand is incapacitated, or just to show off.

 - Advanced Ambidexterity: The warrior fights with two weapons at the same time.
 This includes but is not limited to dual wielding of melee weapons, firing two guns, and throwing two projectile weapons at once.